Book Review – All Aboard: The Complete North American Train Travel Guide by Jim Loomis

 categories: Uncategorized

-This book could easily be read from beginning to end or random chapters in between.
-I read it cover to cover and was entertained each page.
-I even read the appendix’s which include railroad terms and slang such as hell on wheels and gandy dancer.
+This book could easily be read from beginning to end or with random chapters in between.
+I read it cover to cover and was entertained by each page.
+I even read the appendix which includes railroad terms and slang such as hell on wheels and gandy dancer.
 Personally, I would not skip any chapters and could not think of a more fitting title for the book.
 Minimal information is repeated, which makes jumping and choosing chapters a breeze as all the material needed for the specific travel is included in each area.

-The history of trains enlightens with surprising facts and how to read timetables are straight forward.
-It moves into convincing one they are capable of planning their own trip and if ones still not comfortable, suggests utilizing a travel agency, perhaps one that was listed as knowledgeable.
+The history of trains enlightens with surprising facts and how to read timetables is straightforward.
+It moves into convincing one they are capable of planning their own trip and if one is still not comfortable, suggests utilizing a travel agency, perhaps one that was listed as knowledgeable.

-This guide lists the numerous amenities awaiting travelers on board, notes that long distance trains are, sadly, usually delayed and the causes as why they are set back.
-There are suggestions as which side to position ones nest on the train for optimum views on specific routes and conversational tools to use should an unpleasant situation arrive.
+This guide lists the numerous amenities awaiting travelers on board, notes that long-distance trains are, sadly, usually delayed and the causes as to why they are set back.
+There are suggestions as to which side to position one nest on the train for optimum views on specific routes and conversational tools to use should an unpleasant situation arrive.
 The hierarchy of the staff on a train is noted and trackside signs are shown and explained.
 Even the physics of how a train is in motion is shared.

 Leave a Reply